How does this money benefit boaters?

 Accident Investigation – The PFBC investigates boating accidents and reviews accident reports submitted by boaters.
 Accident analysis and statistics assist the PFBC and the U.S. Coast Guard with establishing appropriate educational programs and legal requirements to ensure the safety and enjoyment of everyone on the water.

-Aids to Navigation – The PFBC maintains the Commonwealth’s Uniform State Waterway Marking System.
-This system was developed by the U.S. Coast Guard to warn and advise recreational boaters of natural or artificial obstructions or hazards, and to mark restricted or controlled areas.
-Aids to navigation help guide boaters by warning them of dangers, advising them of special marine situations, and aiding them in finding their way.
+Aids to Navigation – The PFBC maintains the Commonwealth’s Aids to Navigation System, the waterways’ road signs.
+This system was developed by the USCG to warn and advise recreational boaters of natural or artificial obstructions or hazards, and to mark restricted or controlled areas.
+Buoys, beacons, signs and other on-the-water markers help guide boaters by warning them of dangers, advising them of special marine situations, and aiding them in finding their way.

 Boating Safety Education – Boating safety education is important, even for experienced boaters.
 The PFBC administers a nationally-approved boating safety education program and issues Boating Safety Education Certificates to people who successfully complete an approved course.
 To learn more about our boating safety education courses, please visit our Boating Courses & Safety Certificates page. http://fishandboat.com/boatcourses.htm